afrazkhan/cstash/README.md

 This leaves data in S3 vulnerable to both malicious intent, and potential incompitance.

 Cstash encrypts files using local keys before uploading them to cloud storage.
-Filenames are also obsfucated using sha256, with a local database holding a map to the real filename (recovery is possible from an encrypted version stored along with the objects).
+Filenames are also obfuscated using sha256, with a local database holding a map to the real filename (recovery is possible from an encrypted version stored along with the objects).

 ## Features